abh2050/docu_scribe_ai/README.md

 - [ ] Predictive health analytics
 - [ ] Population health metrics
 - [ ] Advanced privacy controls (differential privacy)

----

-**Built with ❤️ for healthcare providers to spend more time with patients and less time with paperwork.**